zio/zio/docs/datatypes/core/zio/error-management.md

 val r3: ZIO[Any, String, Int] = flattenedParseInt("123")
 ```

-### Merging Error Channel into The Success Channel
+### Merging the Error Channel into the Success Channel

 With `ZIO#merge` we can merge the error channel into the success channel: